interregna/JArrow/README.md

 `readTable`  minimizes space but can take more time to display

 ## Development
-1) In Jqt, set your path for JPackageDev
+1) In Jqt, identify your path for ~Projects jpath '~Projects'
-   File > Configure > Folders
-   `JPackageDev /code/JPackageDev`
-   (or the path of your choice in, then modify build.ijs)

-2) Clone the JArrow repo in JPackageDev
+2) Git clone the JArrow repo within ~Projects

 3) Restart Jqt and open the Arrow project
-   Project > Open > JPackageDev > arrow
+   Project > Open > Projects > jarrow

 4) Re-build the addon.
    Ctrl + F9